starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 ## Where is my Wine prefix?
 Where is my LIVE/PTU directory?
 1. Run the [LUG Helper](#how-to-run-the-lug-helper) and select the `Maintenance and Troubleshooting` menu.
-2. Select the `Display Helper and Star Citizen directories` option.
+2. Select the `List Helper & Star Citizen directories and files` option.
 3. Click on the relevant path to open it in your file manager.

 {: .tip-title }